TheTechAngle/TheTechAngle.github.io/AWS/_posts/Storage.md

 S3 is object oriented storage, and an S3 bucket and its contents exist only within a region, but the name must be GLOBALLY unique.

+* By default, customers can provision up to 100 buckets per AWS account.
+However, you can increase your Amazon S3 bucket limit by visiting AWS Service Limits.Jan 27, 2012

+* Until 2018 there was a hard limit on S3 puts of 100 PUTs per second.
+To achieve this care needed to be taken with the structure of the name Key to ensure parallel processing.
+As of July 2018 the limit was raised to 3500 and the need for the Key design was basically eliminated.

 * Block-level storage - data on a raw physical storage device is divided into individual blocks whose use is managed by a file system.
 NTFS is a common file system used by Windows, while Linux might use Btrfs or ext4.
 * Object storage (S3) - data is stored more on a flat surface and avoids some of the OS-related complications of block storage, allowing anyone easy access to the storage capacity.